Navigate / search

 No marriage is perfect.
 Nothing in life will be quite perfect, but it can be perfect enough for you.
 What does marriage and life have to teach us?
 That anything worth while and long-term will benefit from skin in the game, rites of passage, and continuous nourishment.
 So ask yourself: What values do you need to nourish in your life?
 How can you bring skin in the game into your decisions?
 How will you signal a transition in your life events?
 This is ultimately what marriage is about and these are the tools you can incorporate in your life.

-And being skeptical or uncertain about marriage is perhaps being uncertain about ourselves.
+So in conclusion, being skeptical or uncertain about marriage is perhaps being uncertain about ourselves.
 Of course you don’t have to marry, especially if you haven’t found and built a considerable relationship with a significant other.
-Marriage symbolizes a special kind of commitment, celebration, and work.
-I’d also add that a healthy marriage is perhaps one of the best ways to transition from being a couple to a familyto welcome (and raise) children to the world.
+Marriage symbolizes a special kind of commitment, celebration, preparation, and work.
+I’d also add that a healthy marriage is perhaps one of the best ways to transition from being a couple to a family.

 Marriage and what it entails is something we can all learn from.
 So to me, it isn’t a debate about whether or not the marriage institution is worthwhile or failing (it’s not), or if you should want to marry or stay married.
 It’s about what marriage requires to succeed should you decide toand how those principles happen to be very much applicable to anything else worth pursuing (and keeping) in life.